European dragon: Classical period

-The Roman author Pliny the Elder in his book Natural History (book 8, chapters 11 & 13) describes the Indian drakōn as a big constricting snake, likely the Indian Python, but described exaggeratedly as able to kill an elephant by constricting its neck.
+The Roman author Pliny the Elder describes the Indian drakōn as a big constricting snake, likely the Indian Python, but described exaggeratedly as able to kill an elephant by constricting its neck.

-The Roman author Claudius Aelianus in his book De Natura Animalium describes the draco as a big constricting snake found in India, presumably the Indian Python, but with its size and strength greatly exaggerated so that it can kill an elephant by constricting its neck; this battle between a draco and an elephant is repeated with much embellishment in later descriptions of dracones or dragons in bestiaries.
+The Roman author Claudius Aelianus describes the draco as a big constricting snake found in India, presumably the Indian Python, but with its size and strength greatly exaggerated so that it can kill an elephant by constricting its neck; this battle between a draco and an elephant is repeated with much embellishment in later descriptions of dracones or dragons in bestiaries.

-Classical European dragons are often described as illuminating the air.
-This is often taken by Christian writers as a metaphor for Lucifer, whose name means "bearer of light".